-Data: The following chart summarizes data on CAEP measures 1 and 2.
+Data: The following document summarizes data on CAEP Standard R4.1.

 Employer Survey: As part of its EPP Performance Reports, the Ohio Department of Higher Education developed a survey to collect information from employers on the quality of preparation provided by the program.
 Unfortunately, low response rates have led to a discontinuation of the statewide administration of the survey.
 In future years, Cleveland State anticipates continuing use of the survey as well as other targeted data on employer satisfaction.